evgenyneu/evgenii.com/blog/_posts/2016-08-31-earth-orbit-simulation.md

 }
 ```

-## Computing the acceleration of the angle 𝜃
+## Computing the acceleration of the angle &theta;

 Similarly, we write the second equation of motion (Equation 8) for the angle as a function `calculateAngleAcceleration`: